 The DIA, located in Detroit’s burgeoning Midtown district, is a focal point for the “anchor strategy” often promoted by city officials and civic leaders.
 Similar strategies elsewhere have proven successful at encouraging economic and community development.
 The DIA’s cultural assets compliment the educational institutions and hospitals in the area by contributing to a balanced neighborhood (one of the few growing in Detroit).
 It promotes activity and ancillary development that feeds off the anchor institutions like Wayne State University and the neighborhood’s museums and art galleries.
 This Saturday, December 7 is the 41st annual Noel Night, a neighborhood “open house” that is anticipated to draw 50,000 visitors.
 The DIA is often the focal attraction of Noel Night.
 The Water Board Building, while a work of art in itself, doesn’t draw nearly as many visitors compared to the DIA.
 It also doesn’t anchor a neighborhood or offer more than pumping and cleaning water.

-Going forward, tough decisions must be made to alleviate Detroit’s debt, and these decisions shouldn’t be made lightly.
+Going forward, tough decisions must be made to alleviate Detroit’s debt, and these decisions shouldn’t be made lightly, click for more info on how you can make the right decision.
 Everyone cannot and likely will not be made whole, but that doesn’t mean the city’s soul should be gutted for pennies on the dollar.
 One metric should be considered for every decision Orr and the bankruptcy judge make: “will this decision contribute to stabilization and increasing Detroit’s population?”
 Thinking about the future city is almost more important than the current crisis.
 The bankruptcy process for a municipality isn’t the same as the one for a company, where profit is the bottom line.
 In that scenario it’s easy to determine whether it makes sense to keep running the company or to sell it off piece by piece.
 A city can fire workers and end contracts with vendors but it can’t make 700,000 people move, close down all services, and then wish those that remain good luck.
 Operating the city and growing the population should be the goal as Detroit moves forward and most people don’t decide on where to live based on who they write the check to when paying their water bill.